-- 1. Identification.
+- A. Short Title.
+This article shall hereafter be known and cited as "The North Miami Sign Code." - B. Purpose and Intent.
+The purpose of this article is to set forth the regulations for the use of signs within the city's jurisdictional limits for site identification, communication, and advertisement.
+It is the intent of this article to promote the health, safety, convenience, aesthetics, morality, and general welfare of the city by regulating signs in order to meet the following objectives: - 1.
+Identification.
 Promote and aid in the identification and location of an establishment, organization, residence or neighborhood; - 2.
 Aesthetics.
-Preserve the beauty and unique character of the City by protecting it from visual blight and providing a pleasing environmental setting and community appearance, which is deemed vital to the attraction and retention of business and commerce; - 3.
+Preserve the beauty and unique character of the city by protecting it from visual blight and providing a pleasing environmental setting and community appearance, which is deemed vital to the attraction and retention of business and commerce; - 3.
 Land Values.
 Protect property values by assuring the compatibility of signage with surrounding land uses; - 4.
 Safety.
 Promote general safety and protect the general public from damage or injury caused by, or partially attributed to, the distractions, hazards, and obstructions that result from improperly designed, constructed, maintained, or located signs; - 5.
 Compatibility.
-Ensure that signs are compatible with the surrounding built environment, including adjacent architecture and neighborhoods, and they compliment each other rather than detract from one another; and - 6.
+Ensure that signs are compatible with the surrounding built environment, including adjacent architecture and neighborhoods, and they complement each other rather than detract from one another; and - 6.
 Sustainability.
 To promote signage and support structures that employ sustainable designs and technologies with respect to their construction, maintenance, and operation (e.g. recycled materials, energy efficient, low energy usage bulbs, etc.). - C. Administration.
 The community planning and development director or designee shall have the authority to coordinate, interpret, and administer this article. - D. Applicability.
 The provisions of this article shall be considered the minimum standards and are applicable to all new signs constructed or displayed after the date of enactment of these regulations or modification to signs which were permitted prior to the date of adoption of these regulations.
 Signs shall only be permitted as provided for herein.
-Billboards within the city are regulated pursuant to Ordinance no. 1246, adopted October 23, 2007. - E. Definitions.
-See Chapter 29, Article 7 for definitions of signs and related equipment. - F. Assure that murals are reviewed and approved pursuant to 5-2102, Art Selection Committee.
+Billboards within the city are regulated pursuant to Ordinance no. 1246, adopted October 23, 2007, which provides: